varabyte/kotter/README.md

 }
 ```

+Unlike using `runOnce`, here your program will be blocked until the background method has finished.

+#### KonsoleVar

+As you can see above, the `runUntilFinished` method includes a `rerender` method, which you can call to request another
+render pass.
+(There are several other methods, many of which will be discussed in this README).
+However, remembering to
-That works!
-But needing to remembering to call `rerender` yourself is potentially fragile and could be a source of bugs
+call `rerender` yourself is potentially fragile and could be a source of bugs in the future when trying to figure out
-in the future when trying to figure out why your console doesn't update.
+why your console isn't updating.

 For this purpose, Konsole provides the `KonsoleVar` class, a delegate class which, when updated, will automatically
 request a rerender to the last block that referenced it.
 To use a `KonsoleVar`, simply change a line like:

 ```kotlin
 var result: Int? = null